 Companion Animal Team

-New volunteers can begin in our foundation level role of our Companion Animal team where they learn the foundation of animal sheltering and assist with feeding, cleaning, making enrichment items and assisting guests.
-After a minimum of 15 hours of service, volunteers may apply to step up into our core level roles such as dog walking, cat socializing, assisting in our kitten nursery etc. These core roles require additional training, responsibility and a weekly shift commitment.
+New volunteers begin in our foundation level role of our Companion Animal team where they learn the foundation of animal sheltering and assist with feeding, cleaning, making enrichment items and assisting guests.
+After a minimum of 15 hours of service on this team, volunteers may apply to step up into our core level roles such as dog walking, cat socializing, assisting in our kitten nursery etc. These core roles require additional training, responsibility and a weekly shift commitment.

-- Guest Services – Greet guests and tour them around our shelter, answer frequently asked questions and help with clerical tasks.
-Shifts available daily between 10 a.m. – 6 p.m.
-Minimum commitment is one shift every other week.
+- Minimum commitment is one shift every other week.
 Shifts typically run 2 hours in length.

-- All volunteers must have access to email since most volunteer communication is done via email.
+- Have access to email since most volunteer communication is done via email.

-- All volunteers must complete a Volunteer Info Session, small group Service Planning Session and on lin ee-Learning prior to volunteering solo.
-Service Palnning Sessions are typically offered 1-3 weeks after the Info Session!
+- Complete a Volunteer Info Session, small group Service Planning Session and on line e-Learning prior to volunteering.
+Service Planning Sessions are typically offered 1-3 weeks after the Info Session!